Leigha Brown: Professional career

 On April 10, 2023, Brown was drafted in the second round, 15th overall, by the Atlanta Dream in the 2023 WNBA draft.
 This reunited her with former Michigan teammate Naz Hillmon.
 She became the eighth Wolverine player drafted all time, and tied with Hillmon for being the highest draft picks in program history.

 Connecticut Sun

 On May 16, 2023, Brown was traded to the Connecticut Sun in exchange for a third-round pick in the 2025 WNBA draft.
 She was waived by the Sun prior to the 2024 season.

 AE Sedis Bàsquet

 On November 12, 2023, Brown signed a one-year contract with AE Sedis Bàsquet of the Liga Femenina de Baloncesto in Spain.

+Elitzur Holon

+On December 11, 2025, Brown signed a one-year contract with Elitzur Holon of the Israeli League.